Updated: 20 October 2022

 How we store your personal information

-Your information is securely stored on GDPR-compliant systems.
+Your information is securely stored on UK GDPR-compliant systems.
 We do not hold paper copies of information.

 We keep personal information for a time period of between 3 and 7 years after it is sorted, depending on the type of information.

 This is compliant with data protection legislation, including: